ericdrejza/starburst-calendar/README.md

 # starburst-calendar
-Mobile calendar app with a starburst graph design
+Mobile calendar Android app with a starburst graph design